raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 ### compute all possible translations

-for each piece (supposed to hve been rotated and/or swapped already) compute all the possible locations on the board
+for each piece (supposed to have been rotated and/or swapped already) compute all the possible locations on the board